Olanzapine, 10 mg 28 pcs

 Pancreatitis

-Transient increase in “hepatic” transferase activity (ALT ACT) especially in the early period of treatment
+Transient increase in the activity of hepatic transferases (ALT AST), especially in the early period of treatment

 Skin and subcutaneous tissue disorders